Chapter 5:

 “Come on, dude.
 You’re talking anime again?”
 Harper appeared almost from nowhere, wrapping his arm around Vergil’s neck from behind!
 “You can tell him how much more interested in the ecchi you were!”
 He jeered.

 “Hey!”
 A call came from above!
-It was Amala who glided into the clearing from the sky using her telekinesis.
+It was Amala, gliding down into the clearing propelled by her telekinesis.

 “Yo!
 What took so long?”
 Escaping the bickering teens with a smile, Nicolaus approached her.
 “Everything okay?”

 Amala had a serious expression as she landed, dispersing her mauve mist. “…I’m fine.”
 The young woman looked past Nicolaus at the bickering boys.
 “Give me a second Nicolaus.”
-She walked by and up to the boys, maintaining the serious look.
-“Harper, we never finished what we-”
+She walked by and up to the boys, eyes narrowing.
+“Harper, we never finished what we—”

 “Oh!
 Amala!
 Good to see you!
 Vernon wanted to talk to you!
 Yo, Vernon!”
 Harper hollered!
 Vernon reentered the clearing with Katie, hair disheveled and face drained of color.
 “Yo, Amala’s here now!”

 “Yeah, thanks.
 You can go lay down if you want.”
 Vernon pushed Katie to rest.
-The exhausted woman’s vibrant red locks clung sweaty forehead, and remnants of dried blood had been wiped off her upper lip.
+The exhausted woman’s vibrant red locks clung to a sweaty forehead with remnants of dried blood peppering her upper lip.

-She curbed herself, suppressing an explosive retort, simply casting her gaze toward the ground.
+She curbed herself, suppressing an explosive retort.
 “Sorry.”
+The young woman simply cast her gaze down and apologized.

 “You know why we’re doing this, right?”